Dixons Broadgreen Academy

 Dixons Broadgreen Academy is a coeducational secondary school and sixth form located in Liverpool, England.
-It was formerly known as Broadgreen High School, Broadgreen Community Comprehensive, and Broadgreen International School, Highfield Comprehensive.
+It was formerly known as Broadgreen International School, Broadgreen High School, Broadgreen Community Comprehensive and Highfield Comprehensive.

 The school eventually converted to academy status in December 2021 and is now sponsored by the Dixons Academies Trust.

 Transformation

-Between 2003 and 2007, the school constructed a number of new buildings within the school grounds including a sports hall, a drama studio, bistro and dining room.
+Between 2003 and 2007, the school constructed a number of new buildings within the school grounds including a sports hall, a drama studio, bistro, dining room and a swimming pool.
 The school was celebrated with a re-dedication ceremony presided by Prince Edward, the Earl of Wessex.

 MUGA Redevelopment

 On 15 March 2016, a new 3G Pitch was officially opened by the Liverpool F.C. player Kolo Touré, Liverpool L.F.C.
 Alex Greenwood and former Everton F.C. legend Graeme Sharp.
 The 54m x 43m 3G pitch replaced a concrete Multi-Use Games Area (MUGA).
 The new pitch was funded by a £269,093 grant from the Premier League and The FA Facilities Fund with the pitch costing £339,092 in total.
 The redevelopment of the pitch also included the addition of floodlights that allow the pitch to be used at night.